sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_2_blinking_led.rst

 .. code-block:: arduino

-    const int ledPin = 9; //the number of the LED pin
+    const int ledPin = 9; // the number of the LED pin

 You should define every variable before using in case of making mistakes.
 This line defines a constant variable *ledPin* for the pin 9.